nate-maxwell/nate-maxwell.github.io/_posts/2019-07-24-ue-pixel-crunch.md

 retro look.
 If you're trying to capture the N64 nostalgia, trilinear filtering is crucial as textures on that platform were often desaturated and blurrier than its PS1 counterpart.
-Meanwhile, the PS1 was a lower bit system and therefore performed some aggressive rounding for vertex position resulting in that "wobbly" look on the models.
+Meanwhile, the PS1 was a lower bit system and therefore performed some agressive rounding for vertex position resulting in that "wobbly" look on the models.